Inclusion in Action: How 3 Global Companies Create Belonging on Dispersed Teams

 CRB is a full-service facility design, engineering, construction and consulting firm for the life sciences and food & beverage industries.
 It has locations in the United States, Canada, Switzerland, and Germany.

-The many disruptions of 2020, including the murder of George Floyd and the global pandemic, caused CRB to rethink how it was caring for its employees, cultivating an inclusive workplace culture, and creating a sense of belonging.
+The many disruptions of 2020, including the global pandemic and the Black Lives Matter protests, caused CRB to rethink how it was caring for its employees, cultivating an inclusive workplace culture, and creating a sense of belonging.
 The company soon identified ERGs as a mechanism for employee engagement.
 It adopted a framework for how to form ERGs, pledged financial resources, and provided other support as needed to employees who wished to establish ERGs.
 A racial equity group and an LGBTQ+ group formed fairly quickly.
 An informal women at CRB group already existed, so to establish some structure and align it with the other ERGs, a formal charter was created and objectives were set.
 Today, CRB also has an ERG for young professionals.

 “The community conversations hosted by the ERGs have been really impactful.
 I've heard so much good feedback from people who are sitting in those conversations,” David says.
 “Our ERGs have been valuable for our employees and really have brought a good, strong sense of connection to a lot of our folks.”